 The web dashboard displays your child's location on a map (assuming they're using an iOS or Android device.)
-Geofencing support enables marking an area as restricted, and raises the alarm if your child goes where they really shouldn't.
+Geofencing support enables marking an area as restricted and raises the alarm if your child goes where they really shouldn't.

 Webcam and microphone protection

-Bitdefender Total Security 2022
+Bitdefender Total Security

-The top-of-the-range Bitdefender Total Security 2022 (opens in new tab) extends the range with a familiar set of PC maintenance tools, including modules to highlight large files, remove disk-hogging junk and optimize the boot process.
+The top-of-the-range Bitdefender Total Security extends the range with a familiar set of PC maintenance tools, including modules to highlight large files, remove disk-hogging junk and optimize the boot process.

-Total Security's clean-up tools found 1.2GB of hard drive junk on our test PC.
-Meanwhile the free CCleaner located 3.4GB, and even the standard Windows Disk Cleanup could free up 1.53GB.
+Total Security's clean-up tools found 1.2GB of hard drive junk on my test PC.
+Meanwhile, the free CCleaner located 3.4GB, and even the standard Windows Disk Cleanup could free up 1.53 GB.